bifurcationkit/BifurcationKitDocs.jl/docs/src/tutorials/ode/steinmetz.md

 > This example is found in the MatCont ecosystem.

 The Steinmetz-Larter model is studied in the MatCont ecosystem because it is a simple example where a Chenciner bifurcation occurs.
+The article [^della_rossa] reports the bifurcation point:

+$$(k_7,k_8)\approx (1.757356,0.9125773)$$

+The equations are as follows:

 $$\tag{E}\left\{\begin{array}{l}
 \dot{A}=-k_1 A B X-k_3 A B Y+k_7-k_{-7} A, \\